Seneca-144100/IPC144NBB-ONLY-/Project/readme.md

 # Milestone 3

-> :construction: under construction
+For Milestone 3, that is the Point Of Sale system (menu option 5), you need to create 5 functions; Each function is one of the 5 parts of Milestone 3 with its own tester program

+### reflection

+Create a file called `reflect.txt` and add the following:
+- Citation, for any part of the code that is not yours.
+- Any additional (extra) work done that needs your professor's attention.
+- Your overall reflection on the project and work done in the milestones (You don't need to repeat this in all your MS3 reflections; this can be done only in your last submissions of milestone 3)

+## MS31  `void saveItems(const char filename[])`

+Create a function in PosApp.c module called saveItems, this function receives a file name and saves all the elements of the `items` array in the file in a comma-separated format identical to the `posdata.csv` file.

+- open the file (using the `filename` argument) for writing.
+- If the opening was successful.
+    - In a loop write all the variables of the `items` elements in the comma-separated format up to `noOfItems`.
+Make sure each record is separated from the next one with a new-line character(`\n`).
+    - close the file
+- If the opening was not successful print `Could not open >>?????<<\n` replace `?????` with the file name

 ## MS31 submission test

-> :construction: under construction
+### tester program

+<a href="MS3/main31.c" target="_blank">main31.c</a>

 ### Data entry

+No manual data entry needed

+Data file: <a href="MS3/posdata.csv" target="_blank">posdata.csv</a>

 ### Expected outcome

-### reflection
-Create a file called `reflect.txt` and add the following:
-- Your Citation if you have any borrowed code in your project.
-- Any additional (extra) work done that needs your professor's attention.
-- Your overall reflection on the project and work done in the 5 milestones.
+Please note that, unlike the following output, the data file during submission will have only 3 records; therefore, the output will be much shorter.
+<a href="MS3/correct_output_31.txt" target="_blank">correct_output_31.txt</a>

 ### MS31 Submission command
 ```